brian6484/brian6484.github.io/_posts/2022-07-25-@ModelAttribute.md

         private final MemberRepository memberRepository;
   ```

-  * Best way is using @RequiredArgsConstructor, which creates constructor only for @final or @NonNull field:
+  * Best way is using @RequiredArgsConstructor, which creates constructor only for @final or @NonNull field.
+When there is just 1 constructor, @Autowired is automatically added to that constructor for DI:

   ```java
     @RequiredArgsConstructor